thomasonw/ATmegaxxM1-C1/README.md

  * ADO will return results of built in differential amp AMP0 using:  (D9  - D8) * GAIN
  * AD1 will return results of built in differential amp AMP1 using:  (A4  - A3) * GAIN
  * AD2 will return results of built in differential amp AMP2 using:  (D10 - A6) * GAIN
+ * _analogRead()_ of Differential amps returns a SIGNED + or - value depending on the relative voltages of the +&- inputs.
+Note also it is only an 8-bit value.
  * When the internal differential amps have been enabled, the existing analog port can still be read individually, however the Digital ports are disables to reduce noise.

 * Enhancement to PIN-MODE() --> Setting up of built in differential amps AMP0..AMP2
  * 1st parameter selected the differential amp to enable.
 Use: AD0, AD1, or AD2
  * 2nd parameter specific gain to use.
 Use:  GAIN5, GAIN10, GAIN20, GAIN40
  * Example to use ADO (Ports D9 - D8):  _pinMode(AD0, GAIN20);_
- * To disable a differential amp and restore ports to their original use, call pinMode() with the port you wish to use normaly
+ * To disable a differential amp and restore ports to their original use, call pinMode() with the port you wish to use normally
  * Example to restore D9 (and D8), AD0 will be turned off:  _pinMode(D9, INPUT);_

 * Enhancement to  ANALOG-WRITE()  --> Access to DAC (Digital to Analog Converter)